Date: 04/04/2016 | By: Heather

 If you’re a practical person who dislikes fiddling with lugs or metal rings for hours on end, I cannot recommend the Peak Design Leash highly enough.
 If you haven’t heard of Peak Design, they design straps that are easily attached and removed thanks to the intelligent anchor link system.
 The Leash is the thinnest of the three, making it a good match for small premium compact cameras like the X70.
 (There is also the Slide Lite for small mirrorless bodies and the Slide for larger bodies and DSLRs.)

 Admittedly, the Leash isn’t the most attractive strap on the market, so if you also have a deep appreciation for aesthetics, you may want to check out the hand-made Nucis leather shoulder strap with Peak Design compatible anchor links.
 The Nucis strap is the best of both worlds because it combines traditional leather with Peak Design’s innovative attachment system.
-They are available in limited quantities at PhotoMADD, the only online store that deals exclusively with mirrorless accessories.

 4. Wrist strap